Exxon Mobil rolls out plan to cut emissions in Permian Basin

 Major European oil and gas companies such as Shell and BP have been diversifying to invest more in solar and wind energy, but “when it comes to Exxon Mobil, they are not necessarily that proactive when it comes to renewable energy,” Abramov said.
 “They are investing in solar and wind to generate power for their oil and gas extraction.
 It’s not something they see as a future contributor to their revenue stream.”

 Bussewitz reported from New York.
+AP writer Matthew Daly in Washington contributed to this report.